MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/social-platform/people-system/one-way-relationships.md

 The People system also introduces a 1-way relationship model; a user can add anyone to their People list and that person is instantly added without sending an invite that must be accepted.
 The core reason for moving to a 1-way model is overall simplicity; friend requests present another layer of things for the user to manage and often resulted in a multi-day lag until the other person sees the friend request and accepts it, then the sender has to realize that this has happened.

-## Tip: Build your Xbox People Graph with Dev Accounts
+## Build your Xbox People Graph with Dev Accounts

 You can use xbox.com to build an Xbox People graph with your development accounts for testing purposes.